jmrr/phd_thesis/Corrections/list_of_changes.md

 5. Clearly define in the Introduction chapter your assumptions and the associated limitations of the modelling (intrinsic calibration, camera pose, occlusions, impact of the framerate, lack of tracking, motion blur)

+ - [x] I have defined the assumptions and limitations of the methods throughout the Introduction and Conclusion chapters.
+Concretely:
+   - Introduction:
+     - Last paragraph in Section 1.2 now reads:

+       > My hypothesis in this aspect is that appearance-based methods can be, in isolation, valid solutions for many challenging problems simultaneously, and combined with other sensing (e.g. WiFi, inertial and depth sensors) and inference techniques (e.g. tracking) it can be a complementary technology that help improve the overall performance of the different approaches on their own.
+Specifically, as a means to test this hypothesis, I have used only vision approaches to test the feasibility of hand-held and wearable object recognition and visual localisation.
+Moreover, it is also my goal to evaluate which appearance-based techniques adapt better to the needs of these challenging scenarios in terms of accuracy, power, time and computational load and assess their room for performance.

+     - I have created Section 1.5 "Technical assumptions and limitations of the modelling" to give an overview of the main assumptions and limitations of the different sub-projects.
+This section elaborates as follows:

+       >Through the different sub-projects presented in this thesis I have made a number of technical assumptions that provide a context to the research and might pose limitations to the modelling.
+Future work, as we will see in Chapter 7 often addresses these limitations, but I have included them in the Introduction for clarity.
+I enumerate these assumptions divided per sub-project next.

+       >**Hand-held object recognition** In this project, the main assumption is the separation of the training and test sets of the SHORT dataset.
+The training set is comprised of high quality models of the 100 grocery products, presenting systematic variability in the views to capture multiple angles and elevations.
+The test set is comprised of a large quantity of unstructured queries (multiple non-calibrated sensors, camera optics, devices, etc.) and provision for assistive testing with the introduction of queries taken by sighted or blindfolded users.

+        > **Visual localisation from hand-held and wearable cameras** The version of the RSM released with the thesis did not include people in its sequences and the only occlusions present were cleaning objects and semi-stationary furniture that were present in some sequences and not in the others.

+        >Additionally, despite including different illumination conditions, no changes in the viewpoint were included.
+This can be a limitation in establishing where the algorithms tested in Chapter 4 might fail.
+Nevertheless, descriptor density and a high frame rate ($\geq$ 24 fps) were used as a mitigation strategy for the presence of obstacles.

+        >Another assumption in this project was the use of one-dimensional
+        positional ground truth, instead of the customary 6D position (location and pose) that methods from the robotics (SLAM) community use.
+This simplification was intentional at this stage of the project, as the dataset comprises narrow spaces and contains restricted views (frontal, with low variability in the angle of acquisition).
+This has proven to be sufficient for the testing of appearance-based algorithms, especially when a comparison against a state-of-the-art SLAM is also provided.
+However it still represents a limitation of the system that hinders the evaluation of more SLAM methods with the RSM dataset.

+        > Apart from the lack of multiple views of the same sequences, other artifacts such as motion blur and the lack of an analysis adding tracking to the methods represent a limitation in the generalisation of the results presented in this thesis.
+Although the lack of tracking is a deliberated design choice in order to perform the analysis of the appearance-based methods in isolation, it must be taken as a limitation of the system in a final application, since as we will see in Chapter~\ref{ch:chapter4}, SLAM methods benefit from tracking
+        algorithms to supply bad image associations.

+        > **Localisation from place-cell models**
+        The creation of place cells is based on the assumptions that a) there will be sufficient frame rate in the sequences as to create the distinctive concave shape of the place cells via associations from multiple visual paths; and b) the similarity of contiguous frames in the sequence is sufficient to yield a similar description obtained with the appearance-based methods.

+        >The first assumption does not pose a limitation, as the datasets acquired nowadays can easily have an even higher frame rate [163].
+The second assumption, however, might rely up to some extent on the absence of obstacles.
+The experimental work described in Chapter 5 will discuss the use of dense appearance-based methods as a mitigation strategy.

+        > **A prototype of an assistive haptic App for visual localisation**
+        This prototype works as a client-server application that assumes a robust connection between the client and the server.
+This limitation must be taken into account in a real scenario, together with the possibility of testing the different modules of the application pipeline in different sides of the application: e.g. descriptor computation to be carried out in the client instead of in the server.

 6. Clearly state in the Introduction why estimating a 1-dimensional position in the path is more desirable than estimating the 6-dimensional position (location and pose) as related methods do

 7. Several figures are inaccurate or contain insufficient information in the caption